digicatapult/dc-federated/docs/deployment/deployment_notes.md

 In addition, the `DCFServer` also supports [SSL communication natively](../library/enabling_ssl.md) so that if the communication between the reverse-proxy and the fedearted learning server happens via the internet, this last leg can also be secure.
 As before, please consult your local sys-admin or dev-ops guru to figure out the details.

-Of course, the above is just the first step and there are many other aspects of security that needs to be taken care of based on the specific problem (for instance handling potenial denial-of-service attacks etc.) These should considered and handled by your dev-ops team.
+There are many other aspects of security that needs to be taken care of based on the specific problem (for instance handling potenial denial-of-service attacks etc.) These should considered and handled by your dev-ops team.